Ntropic/QAlgebra.jl/docs/src/index.md

 ---

-## Building and Simplifying Expressions
+## Building, Printing and Modifying Expressions

 You can build symbolic expressions using variables and operators: